m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 Deciding which routes to export is an important decision with business and financial implications.
 This is the case because, advertising a route for a destination to a neighboring AS, means that this route may be selected by that AS and traffic will start to flow through.
 Deciding which routes to advertise is a policy decision and it is implemented through route filters; route filters are essentially rules that determine which routes an AS will allow to advertise to other neighboring ASes.

-Let’s look at the different types of routes that an AS (let’s call it X) decides whether to export:
+Let's look at the different types of routes that an AS (let's call it X) decides whether to export:

 - **Routes learned from customers.** These are the routes that X receives as advertisements from its customers.
 Since provider X is getting paid to provide reachability to a customer AS, it makes sense that X wants to advertise these customer routes to as many other neighboring ASes as possible.
 This will likely cause more traffic towards the customer (through X) and hence more revenue to X.

 - **Routes learned from providers.** These are the routes that X receives as advertisements from its providers.
-Advertising these routes doesn’t make sense, since X does not have the financial incentive to carry traffic for its provider’s routes.
-These routes are withheld from X’s peers and other X’s providers, but they are advertised to X’s customers.
+Advertising these routes doesn't make sense, since X does not have the financial incentive to carry traffic for its provider's routes.
+These routes are withheld from X's peers and other X's providers, but they are advertised to X's customers.

 - **Routes learned from peers.** These are routes that X receives as advertisements from its peers.
-As we saw earlier, it doesn’t make sense for X to advertise to a provider A the routes that it receives from another provider B. Because in that case, these providers A and B are going to use X to reach the advertised destinations without X making revenue.
+As we saw earlier, it doesn't make sense for X to advertise to a provider A the routes that it receives from another provider B. Because in that case, these providers A and B are going to use X to reach the advertised destinations without X making revenue.
 The same is true for the routes that X learns from peers.

 ![](https://assets.omscs.io/notes/0083.png)